 Bayer spokesman, Chris Loder, said the company will comply with the order for mediation “in good faith.”

-If you or a loved one has been exposed to Roundup and subsequently been diagnosed with lymphoma or other cancer, you may be entitled to compensation for your injuries.
-Our lawyers are accepting new Roundup lawsuits throughout the country.
+If you or a loved one has been exposed to Roundup and subsequently been diagnosed with lymphoma or other cancer, you may want to speak with the lawyers at Johnson//Becker.
+We are currently accepting Roundup lawsuits across the country, and you may be entitled to financial compensation.